ltrudu/FXP20DemoPos/README.md

 In the demo documentation you'll find the pre-requisites and the configuration requested to run the demo.

+You can download the demo in the [releases page](https://github.com/ltrudu/FXP20DemoPos/releases)

 This demo is released under the [Zebra EULA](https://github.com/ltrudu/FXP20KeyInjector_Releases/blob/master/EULA.txt)

 Please, take the time to read the EULA before using this demo.